paulonajera/paulonajera/README.md

 - 🔭 I’m currently working on ... becoming a Software Engineer
 - 🌱 I’m currently learning ...
-Python, SQL and AWS
+Python, OpenCV, Web Development
 - 👯 I’m looking to collaborate on ... any projects for experience.
 - 💬 Ask me about ... anything really.
 - 📫 How to reach me: ... najera.paulo@outlook.com